aarushisha/movie-journal/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Movie Journal
+  > Watch List

 ## Sub-Heading ##
-  > For people who love movies and are looking for a venue to document their experiences with movies.
+  > For people who love tv and movies and are looking for a venue to document their experiences with entertainment.

 ## Summary ##
-  > Gone are the days of scrolling endlessly through Netflix - use Movie Journal to keep track of the movies you want to watch!
-Once you've watched the movie, you can give it a rating and write a post about how you enjoyed it!
-You're the movie critic now!
+  > Gone are the days of scrolling endlessly through Netflix - use Watch List to keep track of the movies and tv shows you want to watch!

 ## Problem ##
-  > In the days of Netflix, Hulu, Amazon Prime - we are inundated with movie options leaving us with decision paralysis so instead of sitting down and being able to put on a movie, we spend hours looking through long lists of what each service has to offer.
+  > In the days of Netflix, Hulu, Amazon Prime - we are inundated with entertainment options leaving us with decision paralysis so instead of sitting down and being able to put on a movie or show, we spend hours looking through long lists of what each service has to offer.

 ## Solution ##
-  > Movie Journal lets you create a list of all the movies you've been dying to watch!
-As you go through the blockbusters on your list, you can sit in the movie critic's seat and leave a rating and a post about your thoughts to share with the community!
+  > Watch List lets you create a list of all the movies and shows you've been dying to watch!

 ## Quote from You ##
-  > "We want each user to make the best of their movie watching experience.
-By being able to keep a 'wish-list' of movies, you can stop spending hours searching for the right movie for right now!
-After, you can tell us how you liked the movie!" - Aarushi Sharma
+  > "We want each user to make the best of their movie and tv watching experiences.
+By being able to keep a 'wish-list' of movies and shows, you can stop spending hours searching for the right movie for right now!" - Aarushi Sharma

 ## How to Get Started ##
-  > Just log in and start searching for movies that you'd like to add to your list!
+  > Just log in and start searching for movies or shows that you'd like to add to your list!
+If you're feeling lucky - click the "Random!" button to have Watch List suggest something for you!

 ## Customer Quote ##
   > "Finally!
-I way to keep track of all the movies I want to watch and movies I've watched before!
-I love being able to look back and see which movies I've watched and how I've enjoyed, or hated, them!" - Robert De Niro.
+I way to keep track of all the movies and shows I want to watch!" - Robert De Niro.

 ## Closing and Call to Action ##
   > Check it out at localhost:3002!